Interview: British-Syrian academic Ahmad Sukkar speaks on architecture education in the region

 Here, he speaks with Round City about his many academic achievements and how he hopes to contribute to architecture education in the region.

 Tell us briefly about yourself.
 A student of life and a citizen of the world, I am a British-Syrian architect, academic and educator.
 My academic and professional experience in the past three years spans three continents: Asia, Europe and North America.
 My lifelong journey in the world has been a continuous shuttle between the East and the West, from Syria to the UK, Lebanon to the US and, more recently, the UAE.
-In these and other countries, I have held research and teaching positions in leading universities and institutes, and I have worked as a lead architect at prominent architectural offices.
+In these and other countries, I have held research and teaching positions in leading universities and institutes, and I have worked at prominent architectural offices.
 I am a member of several international organisations and professional bodies and have served as a chief editor, examiner, critic, consultant and member of steering committees for numerous universities, think-tanks and policy institutes.
 My individual and teamwork research and design have received many international awards.

 I am currently an assistant professor in Islamic art and architecture, cultural heritage, urban conflict and modern design at the University of Sharjah (2020-2021), a Middle East Studies Association of North America (MESA) Global Academy Scholar (2019-21), and an associate member of the University College London-led Relief Centre’s Global Associates International Network (GAIN) (since 2017).
 I recently completed an Aga Khan Program for Islamic Architecture Postdoctoral Fellowship at the School of Architecture and Planning at the Massachusetts Institute of Technology (MIT) (2019-20).